 Farmers Insurance Open

-Tiger eased into his 2019 schedule, starting slow before a strong closing round to get him some extra FedEx Cup points.
-Expecting him to win his first start in a new season -- even though he's held his arms high at the end of eight events at Torrey Pines -- isn't reasonable.
+Tiger eased into his 2019 schedule, starting slowly before a strong closing round to get him some extra FedEx Cup points.
+Expecting him to win his first start in a new season -- even though he has held his arms high at the end of eight events at Torrey Pines -- isn't reasonable.
 These aren't the old days.
 This was about getting back in tournament mode, shaking off some rust and starting the buildup to April at Augusta National.
-So while the first three days were frustrating -- he couldn't get anything going -- the closing 67, including a back-nine 31, will add some confidence as he works on his game over the next two weeks before resurfacing at Riviera for the Genesis Open on Feb.
+While the first three days were frustrating -- he couldn't get anything going -- the closing 67, including a back-nine 31, will add some confidence as he works on his game over the next two weeks before resurfacing at Riviera for the Genesis Open on Feb.
 14-17.

 Key stat: Tiger Woods finished 10th in the field with 5.856 strokes gained tee to green, but he took 118 putts this week, including 61 on the weekend.
 His 29.5 putts per round were T-57.